koesie10/webauthn/README.md

 go get github.com/koesie10/webauthn
 ```

+## Attestation

+By default, this library does not support any attestation statement formats.
+To use the default attestation formats,
+you will need to import `github.com/koesie10/webauthn/attestation` or any of its subpackages if you would just like
+to support some attestation statement formats.

+Please note that the Android SafetyNet attestation statement format depends on
+[`gopkg.in/square/go-jose.v2`](https://github.com/square/go-jose), which means that this package will be imported
+when you import either `github.com/koesie10/webauthn/attestation` or
+`github.com/koesie10/webauthn/attestation/androidsafetynet`.

 ## High-level API

 The high-level API can be used with the `net/http` package and simplifies the low-level API.
 It is located in the `webauthn` subpackage.
 It is intended